DaleGia/nano-33-sense-serial-example/README.md

 - Simple example for outputting raw sensor data from the Arduno Nano 33 BLE Sense through Serial.
 - Ability to plot data using Serial Plotter.
 - Simple macro based configuration for which sensors output data.
-- Easy way to check if sensor functionality
+- Easy way to check sensor functionality

 ## Usage
 To use this example the Arduino nRF528x Mbed OS board package must be installed.
 It also requires the following libraries to be installed: